mccright/rand-notes/Trump-in-four-separate-criminal-cases.md

 In December 2023 Trump repeatedly described undocumented immigrants as "poisoning the blood of our country," which appears to act as a *dog whistle* to Replacement Theory believers **and** to White Nationalist and Neo-Nazi groups.
 [Isaac Arnsdorf reported](https://www.washingtonpost.com/elections/2023/12/16/trump-authoritarians-putin-orban-poisoning-blood/) that Trump:
 >"repeated his own inflammatory language against undocumented immigrants, by accusing them of “poisoning the blood of our country” — a phrase that immigrant groups and civil rights advocates have condemned as reminiscent as Hitler in his book “Mein Kampf,” in which he told Germans to “care for the purity of their own blood” by eliminating Jews."

+The U.S. Supreme Court decided in the Trump Colorado Ballot Case -- [Trump v.
+Anderson, No. 23-719](https://www.nytimes.com/live/2024/03/04/us/trump-supreme-court-colorado-ballot) -- that we cannot use the "plain language" of Section 3 of the 14th Ammendment -- which says, broadly, that insurrectionists and those who aid them cannot hold any oath-required State or Federal office -- to exclude Donald J. Trump from the U.S. Presidency unless the U.S. Congress "first pass legislation to implement how that enforcement works and under what standards" (*another new invention by this court and another instance of this court deciding issues that were not brought before them*).
+It appears that the Supreme Court has also removed the right of Congress disqualify Trump under Section 3 when it meets to certify electoral college votes on the Jan.
+6 after an election unless Congress first implements the new statute(s) whose requirement(s) the court invented in their decision.

 * In the classified documents case that Smith has also brought against the former president in June, the Trump team has sought to slow-walk the schedule for the proceedings, and Federal Judge Aileen M. Cannon has enabled their strategy to the extent that it is unlikely to see a jury before the 2024 election.
 There were hints of a similar strategy in the first hearing in the election subversion case.
 * [Federal prosecutors allege](#Ref8) that Trump "was determined to remain in power" after losing the election and that he and others orchestrated a plot to reverse the nation's voters' decision, which led up to the January 6, 2021, attack on the US Capitol.